 Bacon Jalapeño Popper Quiche

-- 1 full recipe Magpie Dough for Flaky Piecrust chilled overnight (see notes for link)
+- 1 full recipe Magpie Dough for Flaky Piecrust chilled overnight (recipe follows)

 - 2 tablespoons cornstarch